 4. Easy Halloween Spaghetti

-Halloween Spaghetti!
-This incredibly easy meal is a no brainer for parties, quick Halloween kids dinners, or just for fun before a night out trick or treating.
-Make spaghetti anyway you like (minus the meatballs- but ground meat is fine) and then stuff into large bell peppers that you have already craved fun jack-o-lantern faces into.
+Make spaghetti anyway you like (minus the meatballs- but adding ground meat is fine) and then stuff into large bell peppers that you have already carved fun jack-o-lantern faces into.
 You can also you small round squashes or even little pumpkins for this creative and yummy Halloween meal.